- ABOUT US

 The unique IBL undergraduate program focuses on global logistics while delivering a solid business education in core business functional areas.
 Graduates of the program develop leadership skills through education and training that develops knowledge and competence, instills confidence, and creates professionalism for business.
-The program encourages and supports innovative thinking, social responsibility in areas such as ethics and environmental, and hands-on experience.
-Specialized courses that deal with the challenges of logistics in domestic and global supply chains constitute the uniqueness of the program.
-Experiential learning, or hands-on opportunity, is a significant component of the program and includes voluntary internships and a mandatory cooperative education program.
+The program encourages and supports innovative thinking, corporate social responsibility, and hands-on experience.
+Specialized courses that deal with the challenges of logistics in domestic and global supply chains constitute the unique program.
+Experiential learning is a significant component of the program and includes voluntary internships and a mandatory cooperative education program.

-The Loeb-Sullivan School of International Business and Logistics undergraduate program has as its foundation a broad education in basic business functions.
-Built on that foundation, and a strong liberal arts requirement, is a curriculum that blends a critical evaluation of the challenges of domestic and international business with an in-depth knowledge of logistics concepts and processes.
+The foundation of the Loeb-Sullivan School of International Business and Logistics is a broad education in basic business functions.
+Foundational coursework includes accounting, economics, business law, international business law, marketing, and organizational behavior.
+Built on that foundation, and a strong general education requirement, is a curriculum that blends a critical evaluation of the challenges of domestic and international business with an in-depth knowledge of logistics concepts and processes.
+For example, specific logistics coursework may include freight transportation, production & operations management, logistics information systems, logistics strategy, and international logistics.
 Students of this program will have developed a strong professionalism, competence, and confidence through knowledge and the skills to effectively gather, analyze, and communicate complex data and information.
-Graduates will be able to conduct themselves professionally and in a socially responsible and ethical manner in their lives and diverse business environment.
+Graduates will be able to conduct themselves professionally and in a socially responsible and ethical manner in their professional and personal lives.

-Professors Chase, Eley (Chair), Parrott, Teel; Associate Professors Brandon, Pundt; Assistant Professors Carson, Cole, Eadie, Miller, Slazas; Adjunct Faculty Allard, Gross, Tarrant, Walsh; Staff/Teaching Assistant Foster; Emeritus Professor Weeks.
+Professors Chase, Eley (Chair), Parrott, Teel; Associate Professors Pundt; Assistant Professors Allard, Cole, Eadie, Jergenson, Marsh, Miller, Price, Slazas; Instructor Worth; Adjunct Faculty Power, Tarrant, Walsh; Staff/Teaching Assistant Gross; Emeritus Professor Weeks; Visiting Professor Asyali.